 What form(s) does this medication come in?

-Each round, flat, bevelled white tablet, engraved with "FtL" on one side and "50" on the other side contains pentazocine HCl equivalent to 50 mg pentazocine base.
+Each round, flat, bevelled white tablet, engraved with "FtL" on one side and "50" on the other side contains pentazocine HCl equivalent to 50 mg of pentazocine base.
 Nonmedicinal ingredients: calcium phosphate (dibasic), colloidal silicon dioxide, corn starch, magnesium stearate, microcrystalline cellulose, sodium lauryl sulfate, and sodium metabisulfite.

 How should I use this medication?

 The usual adult starting dose of pentazocine tablets is 50 mg every 4 hours after meals when required.
-Dosage is adjusted by the doctor based on response and side effects to 100 mg every 3 to 4 hours.
+Dosage is adjusted by the doctor based on response and side effects up to 100 mg every 3 to 4 hours.